8 days/ 7 nights

 -

-Meals not specified above
+Meals not specified in the previous section

 -